 5. Review and repair

-The proof is tested, challenged, and refined.
-Weak answers, missing states, workflow confusion, and buyer objections become repair work.
+The working example is tested, challenged, and refined.
+Weak answers, missing states, process confusion, and buyer objections become repair work.

 Failed-case log